 The Library Council advises the University Librarian and the Provost on matters relating to general policy.
 In addition, it acts as a sounding board for proposed major changes and serves as a communication link between the library and the faculty.

 Our History & Membership

-- Established on June 7, 1928 by Duke faculty
+- Established in 1929 by action of the Duke faculty

 Library Council Minutes

 Members of the Duke University community and the Library Advisory Board have online access to Library Council meeting minutes.